2w21234/MultiCook/README.md

 To merge this result within ```MultiCook```, users should insert the path of 'chr6.dose.vcf' with its weight.
 We provide the result('chr6.dose.vcf.gz') of Michigan server, which needs to be unzipped (```gunzip chr6.dose.vcf.gz```).

+For **HIBAG**, HIBAG_{A, B, C, DPA1, DPB1, DQA1, DQB1 and DRB1}.bagout are generated.
+To make 'HIBAG.vcfh' format, run following code.
+'''
+Rscript src/hibag_prob.r path/to/the directory including HIBAG_{A, B, C, DPA1, DPB1, DQA1, DQB1 and DRB1}.bagout files
+'''

 ```